emanuelsla/HybridXIML/README.md

 `$ python3 -m scripts.apply_hximl_from_logging`

-executes hyXIML directly from the logging directory, using existing model and theories.
+executes hyXIML directly from the logging directory, using existing models and theories.